Eastern Michigan Athletics

 » Eastern knocked a season-high 21 hits and struck out a season-high 19 batters.

 » TJ Williams knocked a career-high five hits, marking the ninth time this season he's had multiple hits as he leads the team in multi-hit games.
 His five hits are the most from one Eagle this season and tie for the second most in program history in one game.
 Prior to his performance, the last Eagle to record five hits in one game was Logan Hugo against Miami March 22, 2025.
+His five hits tie for the most by an individual in the MAC in 2026.

 » Leewood Molessa returned to the lineup with a three-hit day, his first multi-hit day of the season.
 He drove in the first run of his Eastern career with the game-winning sacrifice fly in the bottom of the 15th.